solidrock-technology/docs/docs/guide/tickets/ticket-options.md

 If you have ticket price breaks, you can use these dates to swap between the different available price break tickets.
 :::

-# Time Restricted
+### Time Restricted

 This option enables a 30-minute inactivity timer while the ticket is in an unpaid order.
 More information about time-resricted items can be found [here](/guide/tickets/time-restricted-items.md).

-### Status
+### Front-end Status

-Whether to make the ticket available to bookers on the frontend, or not.
+Whether to make the ticket available to bookers on the frontend or not.

 ::: tip
-You can set a ticket to **Disabled** and still provide a link directly to it on the frontend for specific people to book.
+You can set a ticket to **Disabled** and still provide a link directly to it on the frontend for specific people.
 :::

+### Box Office Status

+Whether to make the ticket available within the Front of House Box Office or not.

 ### Form Selection